hsnlab/escape/escape/doc/source/index.rst

             (:any:`bool`) Set the interface to use the Virtualizer format.

     *MANAGEMENT*
         Defines domain adapter for init/start/stop VNFs in the domain.
-Currently only NETCONF-based management is supported!
+Currently only NETCONF-based management is implemented!

         `server`
             (:any:`string`) Server address of the NETCONF server in the domain, e.g. ``127.0.0.1``